 Conclusion

-Selenium interfaces help standardize browser automation by defining common methods across different drivers.
+With the Selenium interface, you can standardise browser automation by defining common methods across all drivers.

-Understanding interfaces like WebDriver, TakesScreenshot, and JavascriptExecutor makes it easier to interact with web elements, handle pop-ups, and execute JavaScript in tests.
+These interfaces make it easier for you to interact with web elements, handle pop-ups, and execute JavaScripts in tests.

 Running tests on real devices ensures they work as expected across different browsers and environments.
 BrowserStack provides access to a cloud of real devices, making it easier to test efficiently without setting up an in-house device lab.